kubernetes/examples/mysql-wordpress-pd/README.md

 label type, which is incompatible with the default label type for /tmp ("_tmp_t_"), resulting in a permissions error when the mysql container attempts to `chown` _/var/lib/mysql_.
-Therefore, on selinx systems using host path, you should pre-create the host path directory (/tmp/data/) and change it's selinux label type to "_svirt_sandbox_file_t_", as follows:
+Therefore, on selinux systems using host path, you should pre-create the host path directory (/tmp/data/) and change it's selinux label type to "_svirt_sandbox_file_t_", as follows: